Nima-Khodabandelou/Notes/README.md

 		}

-      4- Interface Segregation: larger interfaces be splited into smaller ones -> More specific methods in each interface.
+      4- Interface Segregation: larger interfaces be splited into smaller ones -> More specific methods in each interface

       5- Dependency Inversion: Decoupling software modules
-      -> high-level/low-level modules and details depend on abstractions.
+      -> high/low-level modules and details depend on abstractions

 		example: